bico-media/txho/README.md

 - Store context information and content information separately
 - Filter in realtime using JSON filter libraries (such as JQ)

-TXHO can be used as a module for node, from the CLI to make sense of a raw bitcoin transaction or as a processing unit when piping data.
+TXHO can be used in the browser, as a module for node, from the CLI to make sense of a raw bitcoin transaction or as a processing unit when piping data.

 # Installation